-The program will require thirty hours including a thesis requiring the student to demonstrate mastery of both content and research appropriate to the field of study.
-In order to graduate, the student will:
+Each program will require thirty hours of coursework including the writing of a graduate thesis (MACS) or a combined research/performance project (MAMWL) to demonstrate mastery of both content and research appropriate to the field of study.
+Additional graduation requirements are:

-- Complete twenty-four semester hours of graduate-level courses. - Successfully complete the comprehensive examination. - Successfully defend the thesis before a graduate committee. - Clear all financial or other matters that may be pending. - Maintain a cumulative grade point average of at least 2.5.
+- 1. Apply for graduation before the appropriate deadlines. - 2.
+Clear all financial or other matters that may be pending. - 3.
+Maintain a cumulative grade point average of at least 2.5.